-The Donella Meadows Institute published this profile, written by Elizabeth Sawin, of CEN member Karen Harwell’s Dana Meadows Children’s Garden.
+The Donella Meadows Institute published this profile, written by Elizabeth Sawin, of EAN member Karen Harwell’s Dana Meadows Children’s Garden.
 Karen is Director of Exploring a Sense of Place, whose mission “is to provide the means by which people anywhere on Earth can reconnect to the natural world where they live.

 Climate change, fisheries crashes, toxic pollution, endangered species.
 Sometimes it’s enough to make you throw up your hands in despair.
 “I’m just one person, what difference can I make?
 What could I do?”

 Well, actually one person – one ordinary person – can do quite a lot if she sets her mind to it.
 If you want proof, just ask my friend Karen Harwell, or better yet, visit her Dana Meadows Children’s Garden.
 Once it was an ordinary house and yard on an ordinary street in a small California city, but today it is a humming, buzzing, quacking swirl of life and fragrance and color, and a haven for the neighborhood children.
 READ MORE!

 Libby and Len Traubman: Their journey of cross-cultural dialogue

 Goldenroom, a blog about cross-cultural living, recently published this interview about this interfaith EAN Member couple's life of sustained peace building.

 Down to earth with warm, ready laughs, and parents to two grown children, Libby, a former social worker and Len, a retired pediatric dentist, might seem an unlikely couple to be leading cross-cultural dialogue in some of the world’s most acute communal conflicts.